Christopher Garcia y Tasha Smith Godinez

 chamber group willing to participate in a world of sounds and ideas they had never previously explored.
 There were premieres and numerous performances in Berkeley, Oakland, San Jose, and San Francisco in 2011, 2012 and 2013.

-Eager for more opportunities to compose for western classical instruments not usually associated with the instruments of Mexico Christopher kept an open ear for willing collaborators including composer/classical guitarist Jxel Rajchenberg as MEZCLA MUZIC who had performances in Los Angeles, San Pedro, and South Pasadena, CA.
+Eager for more opportunities to compose for western classical instruments not usually associated with the instruments of Mexico Christopher kept an open ear for willing collaborators including composer/classical guitarist Jxel Rajchenberg as MEXCLA MUZIC who had performances throughout Los Angeles and South Pasadena, CA.

 TASHA SMITH GODINEZ